-Our team consists of six subgroups in three locations
+Our team consists of seven subgroups in three locations

-Team Rice: Marcel Buchholzer (Bill & Melinda Gates Foundation Project Manager), Van Thi Luu (postdoc, head genome editing team), Melissa Stiebner (technician), Britta Killing (technician), Laura Redzich (graduate student), Nora Zöllner (graduate student), Zongyi Ma (MS student)
+Team Rice: Marcel Buchholzer (Bill & Melinda Gates Foundation Project Manager), Van Thi Luu (group leader, head genome editing team), Kirill Schenstniy (postdoc), Melissa Stiebner (technician), Britta Killing (technician), Laura Redzich (graduate student), Nora Zöllner (graduate student), Zongyi Ma (MS student)

 Cells and most of their internal compartments are encapsulated by biological membranes.
 Proteins in the membrane control what enters and exits a cell.
 Transporters are thus located at key strategic positions and represent ideal control points.
 Our team has focused on identifying key transporters for soluble carbohydrates, nitrogenous compounds and signaling molecules and to study fundamental biological processes such as nutrient uptake from soil and the distribution of carbohydrates and other solutes throughout the organism.
 Our main focus is on plants, yet we also study transport processes in microorganisms and humans.